ConstructionPlacements

 8. What is Shear Strain?

-Shear Strain is defined as the deformation per unit length of material under the action of a shear force.
+Answer: Shear Strain (γ) is defined as the angular deformation per unit length of a material when subjected to a shear force.
+It represents the change in shape (distortion) without a volume change.

 9. What is Bending Moment?